 Our roots go back to 1880 when the church, first known as the "North Belt Church," was established on part of its present site under the Rev. David McKee from Dublin, Ireland.
 The first wooden church building was designed by Samuel Farr and built of timber.
 Increasing attendances led in 1902 to the construction alongside the original church of a new building, designed in a distinctive Gothic Revival style by the architects Robert and Edward England.

 This building, featuring soaring timber archways, housed an imposing pipe organ and two beautiful stained glass windows set into the west end of the nave.
 These windows depicted the blue-braided rivers of Canterbury flowing down from the mountains across the plains to the sea.

-The original church buildings were later replaced in 1964 by a modern annex comprising a spacious hall, committee rooms, offices and associated facilities.
+The original wooden buildings were replaced in 1964 by a modern annex comprising a spacious hall, committee rooms, offices and associated facilities.

-Since 1880, the mission of the Church has been taken forward by a succession of 10 dedicated ministers supported by resourceful and dedicated congregations.
+Since 1880, the mission of the Church has been taken forward by a succession of 11 dedicated ministers supported by resourceful and dedicated congregations.
 We now carry on the vision of the early founders of our Church with hope, love and confidence.